 The lenses are scratch-resistant to avoid any unwanted lasting marks.
-Bonus: You can also opt for an impact-resistant prescription lens so you can skip the contacts and get the eye protection you need.
+Bonus: You can also opt for an impact-resistant prescription lens, so you can skip the contacts and get the eye protection you need.

 Best oversized sunglasses

+While oversized sunglasses may feel synonymous with celebrities of the early ’00s, they’re making a comeback for both fashion and your health.
 The AAO recommends bigger sunglasses that offer more coverage, as it limits the opportunity for UV rays to damage both your eyes and the sensitive surrounding skin.

-As far as fashion statements go, these polarized GQUEEN sunglasses come in 14 mirrored hues, while the cat-eye frames say hello from the start.
+As far as fashion statements go, these polarized GQUEEN sunglasses come in 15 mirrored hues, while the cat-eye frames say hello from the start.
 (The frame width is also adjustable for a comfy fit.)

-While the 4.4-star Amazon rating speaks for itself, we’d be remiss not to mention the packaging your sunglasses arrive in.
+While the 4.3-star Amazon rating speaks for itself, we’d be remiss not to mention the packaging your sunglasses arrive in.
 The manufacturer notes it’s eco-friendly and includes a waterproof pouch and microfiber cleaning cloth.

 Best wraparound style

 The lenses have a hefty number of features, too.
-Not only are they polarized and anti-reflective to filter glare and bump up the contrast (great for playing in the water or snow), but they’re also designed to feel light and airy while nixing distortion and adding impact resistance.
+Not only are they polarized and anti-reflective to filter glare and bump up the contrast (great for playing in the water or snow), they’re also designed to feel light and airy while nixing distortion and adding impact resistance.

 A quality, stylish pair of wayfarers is great for anyone’s sunglasses collection, as the versatile design works for most face shapes.